 - Content delivery

 It isn’t necessary to use all of the tips together to get more views.
-Each one is helpful in its own right, but if you want to go the extra mile and try the sequel technique in full, choose a video in your niche you think you could improve and see how it works for you.
+Each one is helpful in its own right, but if you want to go the extra mile, try the sequel technique in full.
+Choose a video in your niche you think you could improve and see how it works for you.

-You can help your video stand out and rank higher in YouTube search results if you understand how to optimise your keywords, thumbnails and watch time.
-Always aim to please the YouTube algorithm and make it as clear as possible who your audience is and where you want your video to be suggested.
-The more targeted you can be the better.
+You can help your video stand out and rank higher in YouTube search results, To do this, understand how to optimise your keywords, thumbnails and watch time.
+Always aim to please the YouTube algorithm.
+Make it as clear as possible who your audience is and where you want your video to be suggested.
+The more targeted you can be, the better.

 Skylark Media is a video production and marketing agency based at Bristol’s Aardman Animations.
 Need help creating or optimising your videos?
 Get in touch with Skylark Media for a free video consultation.